There are tons of ways to launch a new product. You might not know what direction to take. Is your audience large enough?

 Other traditional launch sequences include webinars or an email series or challenge.

 Flash sales are very short.
 Though other launches for new products are time driven, flash sales are super quick- think a couple of days.
 Black Friday is a great example.
-I also know people who have ties flash sales to birthdays or anniversaries,
+I also know people who have tied flash sales to birthdays or anniversaries.

 Flash sales won’t have the free component in the beginning but offer a massive discount with the purchase.